-Rapid funding of unconventional ideas
+Rapid funding of novel and unconventional ideas

 Spark is open to any applicant with a doctorate or equivalent qualifications.
-Spark will be run as a pilot funding scheme in 2019-2020.

 Applicants can request between CHF 50,000 and CHF 100,000 for a project duration of 6 to 12 months.
-The project must start within four months after the decision.
+The project must start within six months after the decision.
 The grant will expire for projects that are not started within this period.
 Foreseeable circumstances will not be accepted as reasons for postponement or extension.
 Please plan the submission of your project accordingly.

 - Duration: six months to one year.